Announcing project everyone. A creative collaboration striving to bring meaningful creative expression to the Eyegaze platform.

 Each of the artistic disciplines behind the VISUAL, SOUND, and MOVEMENT projects will help inform the multimedia and interactive elements of the Eyegaze software.
 Observations from each of these project will help provide answers to the following questions:

 Following a whole plethora of creative activity in the Summer Term, the software will continue its development over the summer holidays influenced by all of the learning generated by the artists and staff involved.
-The prototype software will then be tested by staff and PMLD students during the TECHNOLOGY project which will take place in the Autumn Term.
+The prototype software will then be tested by staff and PMLD students during the INTERACTION project which will take place in the Autumn Term.
 Here we will refine the software to ensure that meaningful expression and creativity is making its way into our emerging software.

 So, watch this space and keep your eyes open for updates, because before long you'll be able to use them for more than just reading...